TheJelmega/prog-lang/design/README.md

 An implicit `Sized` trait is applied on the type alias, but can be relaxed using the `?Sized` bound.

 A default type can be provided which will be used when no explicit type alias is defined within an implementation.

-An override for a type alias in a base trait is also supported, this only allows a new default type to be defined (which needs to be compatible with the base's bounds).

 ## 7.5.
 Structs [↵](#7-items-)